dalinvip/cnn-lstm-bilstm-deepcnn-clstm-in-pytorch/README.md

-﻿## Introduction
+## Introduction

 * The sentiment classification tasks that apply multiple neural network
-* the repository is being updated......
+* The repository is being updated......
+* Recently, the structure of this code will be rewritten.

 ## Requirement